Psvensso/react-starter-book/react-components.md

   }
 });

-// 3) As an ES6 class descending from React.Component
+// 3) As an ES6 class descending from React.Component and state
 class Button extends React.Component {
   render() {
     const { children, color } = this.props;